 - Clean and deodorize your toilet bowl by pouring undiluted white vinegar into it.
 Let stand for five minutes, then flush.
 Spray stubborn stains with white vinegar, then scrub vigorously.

 - Clean windows with a cloth dipped in a solution of one part white vinegar and 10 parts warm water.
-This works for dirty TV screens, too!

 - To clean drip coffeemakers, fill the reservoir with white vinegar and run it through a brewing cycle.
 Rinse thoroughly by brewing two cycles with water before using.

 - To remove bumper stickers from car chrome, paint on vinegar and let it soak in.
 Next, scrape off the stickers.
 Decals can be removed similarly.

 - Rid your refrigerator and freezer of bad odors by cleaning the insides with a solution of equal parts vinegar and water, then wiping dry.

 - To remove smoke odors on clothes, hang them above a steaming bathtub filled with hot water and a cup of white vinegar.

 - To prevent mildew, wipe down surfaces with vinegar.